 “But wait…” you may think now “why then do the programs I look at have way longer lists of requirements?”
 The answer to this question is easy: The German higher education system differentiates between the three general eligibility criteria and additional admission requirements.

-The eligibility criteria are formulated by German law.
-Every prospective Master’s student needs to fulfill them – irrespective of the program they choose.
-In German, this is called “Zugangsvoraussetzung” (entrance requirement).
-Once you meet these criteria you are generally qualified to become a Master’s student.
+The eligibility criteria for a Master's degree in Germany are set by German law and every prospective student must meet them, regardless of the programme they choose.
+In German, these are known as "Zugangsvoraussetzungen".
+If you meet these criteria, you are generally qualified to study for a Master's degree in Germany.

 Infographic: Eligibility Criteria vs. Admission Requirements